TheMulhima/AdditionalChallenge/README.md

 #### **Persistent Effects**
 These are effects that are completely enabled or completely disabled.
 - Bindings: Enables all pantheon bindings
+- Broken Legs: All falls are hard falls
 - Camera Flip: Flip the camera
 - Camera Invert: Inverts the colors of the camera
 - Camera Mirror: Mirrors the camera